Codex CLI for Contract Testing: PactFlow MCP Integration, Consumer-Driven Test Generation, and CI Verification Pipelines

 The agent will:

-1. Call contract-testing_fetch_provider_states to retrieve existing states from PactFlow, preventing duplication7
+1. Call contract-testing_fetch_provider_states to retrieve existing states from the broker, preventing duplication7

 2. Generate a complete consumer test with appropriate matchers (like(), eachLike(), term())